ProPiyush123/EV-Powertrain-Simulator/README.md

 ## Author

-Piyush — built as a self-directed project alongside coursework in Power Semiconductor Drives and Digital Signal Processing, with an interest in the EV industry.
+Piyush — built as a self-directed project alongside coursework in Digital Signal Processing, with an interest in the EV industry.